ShantiKumariGautam/QuickDepth/README.md

 Evaluating the Model: After training, I used Mean Absolute Error (MAE) and R-squared to measure performance – and trust me, it performed admirably.

 Practical Use: I tested QuickDepth on fresh data to ensure that it can be applied in real-life scenarios.
 No fluff, all results.

+🔧 Tech Stack:
+Here’s the tech magic that powers this project:

+Python: The programming language I used to build the project.
+Who doesn’t love Python?

+Scikit-learn: The superhero of machine learning!
+It helps train the model and evaluate performance.

+Pandas & Numpy: These are like my trusty sidekicks for data manipulation and processing.

+Matplotlib: Want to visualize things?
+I used it to plot graphs and figure out how our model is performing.